dankctb/GPUNetBench/SPEEDUP/README.md

 ## Overview

-**SPEEDUP** is a CUDA/C++ program that selects one or more Graphics Processing Clusters (GPCs) (CPC for H100 is also supported) and runs a microbenchmark on a chosen subset of Streaming Multiprocessors (SMs) within those GPCs (or CPC).
+`SPEEDUP` is a benchmark that selects one or more Graphics Processing Clusters (GPCs) (CPC for H100 is also supported) and runs a microbenchmark on a chosen subset of Streaming Multiprocessors (SMs) within those GPCs (or CPC).
 It measures aggregate bandwidth (GB/s) to L2 cache by executing either read‑based or write‑based kernels in a streaming way.

 **Key features:**
 - **Multi‑GPU support**: V100 (default), A100, H100, H100CPC